mindymallory/PriceAnalysis/docs/042-Options2.md

 **Answer**:

 To recap, our trader is short 100 of the 450 call options and bought 50 futures contracts against it when the futures price was 450 to get their position delta neutral.
 Then the price of the futures contract went to 475 between the close of the day session and open of the night session, so they could not adjust their hedge gradually.
 The price 'jumped' to 475.
 That means that the option position now has a delta of -.85\*100 (negative because our trader is short the option) and only has +1\*50 delta from the long futures position (the outright futures position always had a delta of 1).
-To get delta neutral the trader needs to buy an additional 35 futures contracts to get the delta of their futures position to +1\*.85.
+To get delta neutral the trader needs to buy an additional 35 futures contracts to get the delta of their futures position to +1\*.85, but doing so does not erase the loss they experienced from the rise in price from 450 to 475, it just gets them delta-hedged against small price movements going forward.

 ### Why is delta-hedging not fool-proof?